nafiz-hossain/FreeCodeCamp-JavascriptSolution/README.md

 Why this repos ?

-I created this repo for saving all my progress with some code challenge.
-I can keep my answer and wrote my thinking process.
+I created this repo for saving all my progress during code challenges.
+And most importantly I can keep my answer and keep track of my thinking processes.
 So in the future I can comeback here and see my past answers.